JuhaniUri/Ansible-plays/README.md

 - creates user(s)
 - adds to user group
-- create random password for user.
+- random password for user(s).
-- force user to change it a first login
+- force user(s) to change it a first login
 - saves the password to file

 Variables are in create-user-with-password.yml.